Hiimus/milestone-project-1/README.md

 Below the carousel, there is a section which lists the gym's many features in the bootstrap font class "lead".
 This class makes the features look more appealing to the user.
 There is a green "check" icon in front of each feature.
 In this list there is mentioned things that a user might want to know, and to expect from a gym.

 At the bottom, above the footer, there is an image of two members bumping fists after a workout set.
-This can give the user an impression of good a enviroment.
+This can give the user an impression of a good environment.
 There is also a "Become a member today!" in the "Lobster" font to once again remind the user to click on the sign up button.
 Once clicked, the user will be directed to the membership page.

 #### membership.html:

 The membership page has a background image, in mobile view, of a guy training with ropes.
 This was selected because it is a cool portrait oriented training image.
 In order to let the text and buttons have better contrast, the image was edited with a filter to make it darker.
-On tablet size and larger, there is an image of a general training enviroment.
+On tablet size and larger, there is an image of a general training environment.
 Once again, the image is edited with a darker filter, in order to see the text better.

 There are four different membership alternatives, which can give more flexibility to a potential member.
 Students are offered lower prices, and if someone just wants to give this gym a try, that is possible with the "Drop-in" alternative.